-Notary public and partner at Blandy & Blandy LLP, David Few, explains the role of a notary public and notarial and legalisation Services for businesses and private individuals.
+Notary public and partner at leading law firm Blandy & Blandy, David Few, explains the role of a notary public and our notarial and legalisation Services for individuals businesses and organisations.

 What is the role of a notary public?